 Skepticism drives progress in science.
-Unfortunately, researchers have the normal human, preference for associating with those who have similar beliefs.
+Unfortunately, researchers prefer to associate with those who have similar beliefs, and skepticism of their beliefs is seldom welcome.
 That tendency has grown over the past half century, such that political conservatives-in the U.S. sense of the term-have become rare in social science departments at leading U.S. universities (Duarte et al., 2015, and Langbert, Quain, and Klein 2016).
-The near uniformity of political beliefs on campus threatens scientific skepticism toward fashionable beliefs.
+The near uniformity of political beliefs on campus discourages scientific skepticism.

 Research is more likely to be useful if it addresses problems that have been the subject of few, if any, experimental studies.
-There seems to us to be many important problems lacking experimental evidence.
-For example, does game theory improve the accuracy of forecasts of decisions made in conflict situations?
-We were unable to find any scientific support for the claim by game theory proponents.
+There are many important problems that lack experimental evidence.
+For example, game theory proponents assert that game theory improves the accuracy of forecasts of decisions made in conflict situations.
+We were unable to find experimental support for this claim.
 Our experiments found that game theorists' forecasts of decisions in conflicts were no more accurate than unaided guesses by naïve subjects.
-In addition, the methods of structured analogies and simulated interaction provided forecasts that were much more accurate than those from game theory (Green, 2002 and 2005, and Green and Armstrong, 2007 and 2011).
+In addition, the game theorists' forecasts were much less accurate than forecasts utilizing structured analogies and simulated interaction (Green, 2002 and 2005, and Green and Armstrong, 2007 and 2011).

-Ignaz Semmelweis's experiments provide a classic example of a researcher taking a skeptical approach to then current beliefs and practices-which had not previously been tested-and making a life-saving discovery as a result.
+Ignaz Semmelweis's experiments provide a classic example of a researcher taking a skeptical approach to his contemporaries' beliefs and practices-which were untested-and making a lifesaving discovery as a result.
 He found that when doctors washed their hands after dissecting cadavers and before visiting the maternity ward, deaths among expectant mothers fell from 14 percent in 1846 to 1.3 percent in 1848 (Routh, 1849).

-3. Consider replications and extensions of useful papers that examine experimental evidence Replications-direct replications and extensions-of scientific studies that influence policies and decisions are important regardless of whether they support or conflict with the original study.
-Replications of useless studies, are of no value; nor are replications of non-scientific studies, such as advocacy studies.
+3. Consider replications and extensions of useful papers that examine experimental evidence

+Replications-direct replications and extensions-of useful scientific studies that influence policies and decisions are important regardless of whether they support or contradict the original study.
+Replications of useless on non-scientific studies are of no value.
+The Criteria for Useful